AnyChart/docs.anychart.com/Basic_Charts/Marimekko_Chart/Mekko_Chart.md

 ### Stacked Mode

-When Mekko chart is created both its scales are put into stacked mode: Y scale to [percent stacked mode](../Stacked/Overview#percent_stacking) and X scale to value stacking mode.
+When Mekko chart is created, both its scales are put into stacked mode: the Y-scale to [percent stacked mode](../Stacked/Overview#percent_stacking) and X-scale to value stacking mode.

-Changing Y scale to [value stacked mode](../Stacked/Overview#value_stacking) but consider using the[Bar Mekko Chart](Bar_Mekko_Chart) in such cases.
+Changing the Y-scale to [value stacked mode](../Stacked/Overview#value_stacking) but consider using the[Bar Mekko Chart](Bar_Mekko_Chart) in such cases.

-Changing X scale will convert Mekko chart into usual [percent stacked column chart](../Stacked/Percent/Column_Chart).
+Changing the X-scale will convert Mekko chart into usual [percent stacked column chart](../Stacked/Percent/Column_Chart).

 ### Points padding